 New York and Illinois, two states that are known for their distinct styles of pizza, are in the second tier of states, along with areas of West, the upper Midwest, and Florida.

 States in the Deep South have the fewest number of pizza places per capita.
 We expect this result as these states don’t have distinctive pizza styles.
-Hawaii, despite having an eponymous pizza (the Hawaiian, which features pineapple and ham), is also in this group.
+Hawaii, is also in this group, despite having an eponymous pizza (the Hawaiian, which features pineapple and ham).

 So looking at these states, what is the cost of the average large plain cheese pie?